 The primary reason we’re sharing our tips for hiring a pro locksmith company is that customers across the country have been victims of locksmith scams.
-All professional locksmiths and 1-800-Unlocks are doing our part to make sure consumers are informed and vigilant in choosing a locksmith.
+All professional locksmiths and 1-800-Unlocks are doing their part to make sure consumers are informed and vigilant in choosing a locksmith.
 The Associated Locksmiths of America offers some great tips that will help you determine if a company is professional or a potential scam:

 - False advertising.
 Some locksmith scams falsely advertise that they belong to ALOA or 1-800-Unlocks.
-Always double check with 1-800-Unlocks or ALOA to ensure the company is actually listed.
+Always double-check with 1-800-Unlocks or ALOA to ensure the company is actually listed.

 - Generic greetings.
 If a locksmith company answers the phone as “locksmith service” instead of a business name, this may indicate they operate under a number of aliases.
 Always ask for the company’s legal name and cross-check their name with reputable organizations, like ALOA and 1-800-Unlocks.

 - Unfamiliar with your location.
 Most locksmith scams know that customers want to work with a company in the area, so they may claim they are local when they really are not.
 This is evident because when you describe your location or landmarks, they ask for more detail or are completely unfamiliar with the area.